Brut Productions: First films

-Production of Getting Rid of Mr Straker was postponed when Roger Moore was cast of James Bond.
+Production of Getting Rid of Mr Straker was postponed after Roger Moore was cast as James Bond.
 The company financed Miracles Still Happen and Welcome to Arrow Beach.

-The company had an early big success with A Touch of Class.
+The company had an early big success with A Touch of Class (1973).

-In October 1973 Sammy Cahn joined as a creative consultant.
+In October 1973, songwriter Sammy Cahn joined as a creative consultant.
 In December Ross Hunter was appointed president.
 He signed a distribution agreement with Warner Bros.